rasensio1/gravity-maze/README.md

 ### TODO

   - WIP Build - EDIT mode (click on and edit elements)
-    - add 'edit' ns under interact/bulding...
+   - unclick "Add line" -> doesn't show add menu

   - BUG clicking a different mode when item is still in :editing... in limbo